CapgeminiTechHub/Amazon-web-services-1/TechHub_Skill/README.md

 - "lock the inventory"
 - "shut the inventory"

 This intent fullfills the purpose of closing the session for inventory management.
+However it works at any time, whether in inventory management or not.

 # 6. Closing the skill

-Saying the following phrases will cause the skill to close:
+Saying the following phrases will cause the skill to close midsession, its most useful after accidentally activating an intent.

 - "cancel"
 - "goodbye"